mcode/biomarker/input/pagecontent/cancer_biomarker.md

 * All simplified biomarker constructs mapped from a detailed mCODE genomics resource **SHALL** have a reference to that originating resource.
 ##### Biomarker pattern #1: Protein Tumor Marker with Quantitative Value

-Map from the mCODE CancerGenomicVariant profile if the biomarker of type [ProteinMarkerTestVS] was part of a mutational analysis from a genomic sequencing test.
+Map from the mCODE GenomicVariant profile if the biomarker of type [ProteinMarkerTestVS] was part of a mutational analysis from a genomic sequencing test.

 The pattern of translation is as follows: